All Episodes

 The other bit of conventional wisdom is that the Seahawks are not going to be able to stop Gronkowski, no matter what kind of technique they employ.

-If they try two or three jamming at the uh line of scrimmage, get him off his route, or if they double or triple cover, that isn't going to work because it'll leave Julian Edelman or Danny Amendola open, and Brady can hit him all day long.
+If they try two or three jamming at the line of scrimmage, get him off his route, or if they double or triple cover, that isn't going to work because it'll leave Julian Edelman or Danny Amendola open, and Brady can hit him all day long.

-Uh Russell Wilson is young, and Russell, he won last year.
+Russell Wilson is young, and Russell, he won last year.

-And if Brady wins, he could be the first quarterback to win four Super Bowls since Joe Montana did it, and Joe Montana was the first quarterback to do it since Terry Branch.
+And if Brady wins, he could be the first quarterback to win four Super Bowls since Joe Montana did it.

-Brad Shaw and Brady, Brad Shaw Montana, the only quarterbacks with four Super Bowls wins, and Brady could become the third.
+Bradshaw and Brady, Bradshaw, Montana, the only quarterbacks with four Super Bowls, wins.

-Uh see, what else conventional wisdom have I?
+See, what else conventional wisdom have I?

-Richard Sherman's fiance is Pregers.
+Richard Sherman's fiancée is Pregers.

 Now, you and I both know what Sherman's going to do.